-The District follows these procedures in establishing the budgetary data reflected in the financial statements:
+The District follows these procedures in establishing the budgetary data reflected in the financial statements on the following page:

 - A. The District Treasurer submits to the Board of Trustees a proposed operating budget for the fiscal year commencing the following July 1.
 The operating budget includes proposed expenditures and the means of financing them. - B. A public hearing is conducted to obtain taxpayer comments. - C. The budget is legally adopted by the Board of Trustees.